 Anonymous

 Thank you for the precise answer.
-Now to tell the fact, I have been always deprived of compensatory off, though I have worked on public holidays.
-Management is not willing to accept its fault.
+Now, to tell the fact, I have always been deprived of compensatory time off, even though I have worked on public holidays.
+The management is not willing to accept its fault.
 I am fully prepared to take this to the next step.
-Going legally can some one tell me who will be my next point of contact.
-Should I contact 'Conciliation Officer' or labour office or directly approach tribunal.
-I am absolutely hopeless with the legality of these things, but I am confident that I am on the right side of the case and the management is on the wrong.
+Going legally, can someone tell me who will be my next point of contact?
+Should I contact the 'Conciliation Officer,' the labor office, or directly approach the tribunal?
+I am absolutely hopeless with the legality of these things, but I am confident that I am on the right side of the case and the management is in the wrong.

-So the only 2 questions which I am really asking is :
+So the only two questions I am really asking are:

 1.)
-Will industries disputes act be applicable for a BPO in thane?
+Will the Industrial Disputes Act be applicable for a BPO in Thane?

-(Going by the term industries, is BPO an industry?
-If industrial disputes act can be relied upon, I an agent in a BPO, will I be considered as a workman?)
+(Going by the term "industries," is a BPO considered an industry?
+If the Industrial Disputes Act can be relied upon, as an agent in a BPO, will I be considered a workman?)

 2.)
 What will be the path to follow to raise a dispute?
-Do I contact a labour lawyer or do I directly approach an officer in a legal institution.
-And what happens there after, in the sense how will the case proceed?
+Do I contact a labor lawyer, or do I directly approach an officer in a legal institution?
+And what happens thereafter, in the sense of how will the case proceed?

-Is there a case study which I can go through which relates to a case where an employee has put a case against the employer for not giving leaves?
-If yes please provide the link or upload a document for the same.
+Is there a case study that I can go through which relates to a case where an employee has filed a case against the employer for not granting leaves?
+If yes, please provide the link or upload a document for the same.

 Thank you